Why is this important?

 How are we tracking?

-We work to support customers in times of crisis, as well as with everyday transactions.
-In the same way we have revolutionised customer service through Service NSW, we are delivering improvements to your experience of schools, hospitals and social services, no matter who you are or what you need.
+We continue to work to support customers in times of crisis, as well as with everyday transactions.
+In the same way we have revolutionised customer service through Service NSW, we are delivering improvements to your experience of schools, hospitals and social services, when things change and when you need help.

 What are we doing?

-The Department of Customer Service drives work on this priority.
+The Department of Customer Service drives work on this Premier's Priority.
 This includes:

 - developing common, re-usable technical components that support a joined-up experience of government services